Are we sure the Jets are doomed without Aaron Rodgers?

 A quarterback away.

-But one game into the 2023 season, the loss of Rodgers has reintroduced a familiar quarterback void — rekindling the belief that this is not a team built to reach a February Super Bowl stage.
-So much so, the Jets’ Super Bowl odds went from 18 to 1 to 66 to 1 at BetMGM.
-And while that’s just a vantage through the betting peephole, it’s fair to say it’s representative of many options across the league.
-When Rodgers took a seat on the turf Monday night, the most hopeful notions of the Jets’ atmospheric ceiling this season flattened out beside him.
-Along with it went the immense amount of work undertaken by general manager Joe Douglas and head coach Robert Saleh.
+But one game into the 2023 season, the loss of Rodgers has reintroduced a familiar quarterback void, rekindling the belief that this is not a team built to reach a February Super Bowl stage.
+So much so that the Jets’ Super Bowl odds went from 18-to-1 to 66-to-1 at BetMGM.
+And while that’s just a vantage through the betting peephole, it’s fair to say it’s representative of many opinions across the league.
+When Rodgers took a seat on the turf Monday, the most hopeful notions of the Jets’ atmospheric ceiling this season flattened out beside him.
+Along with them went the immense amount of work undertaken by general manager Joe Douglas and head coach Robert Saleh.

 “Having that [Rodgers injury] be the end result of all that work, I’m just sick for them,” one general manager said Tuesday.
 “My heart breaks for Aaron.
 You don’t want to see that for anyone, but especially someone who gives all that energy to your whole building. … It especially sucks because he had a chance to get paid off in football — I don’t mean the money — [he had a chance] to ride off with something under his arm.
 They all did.
 Now I don’t know what they do.”

-Naturally, that has been the dominant question orbiting the Jets since Tuesday morning.
-Fueled by ridiculously speculative notions of unicorn quarterbacks that could be added to the mix, opinions have run rampant about how the franchise should replace one aging icon with another.
+Naturally, that has been the dominant question orbiting the Jets since Tuesday.
+Fueled by ridiculously speculative notions of unicorn quarterbacks who could be added to the mix, opinions have run rampant about how the franchise should replace one aging icon with another.
 Tom Brady was immediately and prominently injected into the conversation, despite his in-motion purchase of an ownership stake in the Las Vegas Raiders.
-Matthew Stafford has been speculated, despite the Los Angeles Rams winning their opener over the Seattle Seahawks in eye-opening fashion, and Stafford carrying an extinction level salary cap escalation if he were to be traded.
+Matthew Stafford has been speculated, despite the Los Angeles Rams winning their opener over the Seattle Seahawks in eye-opening fashion and Stafford carrying an extinction-level salary-cap escalation if he were to be traded.

 All of that worthless oversimplification has carried the same undertone: Surely, the Jets can’t just go with Zach Wilson.
 Not with how this team is built.

-Even Wilson himself seems to have grown in the few months behind Rodgers, showcasing not only the humility to take a back seat and learn, but also a mindset to pick himself up and respond when he makes a mistake, rather than come apart at the seams.
+Even Wilson himself seems to have grown in just a few months behind Rodgers, showcasing not only the humility to take a back seat and learn but also a mindset to pick himself up and respond when he makes a mistake, rather than coming apart at the seams.
 Could that change?
 Could Wilson revert to his 2022 basement?
 Certainly.
-But the team’s brain trust doesn’t believe it’s the guarantee that most are making it out to be.
+But the team’s brain trust doesn’t believe that's the guarantee most are making it out to be.

-There’s a reason why Saleh took exception to everyone writing the Jets off when Rodgers went down.
-And it’s because he knows this team has gotten better across the board since last season.
+There’s a reason Saleh took exception to everyone writing off the Jets after Rodgers went down.
+It’s because he knows this team has gotten better across the board since last season.

-In a way, the Jets now have the look of a throwback team capable or pounding opponents with a running game and elite defense.
-Which, if anyone was paying attention through the haze of the Rodgers injury on Monday night, was what they did to the Buffalo Bills in a 22-16 win.
+In a way, the Jets now have the look of a throwback team capable of pounding opponents with a running game and elite defense.
+Which, if anyone was paying attention through the haze of the Rodgers injury on Monday, was what they did to the Buffalo Bills in a 22-16 win.
 Rodgers played four snaps.
-That means the defense played effectively an entire game the same way it would now — playing a style of fast, physical and borderline nasty that keeps the offense afloat and allows the Jets to beat a top-end opponent by running the football, playing good special teams and keeping Wilson from having to get into an ill-advised shootout.
+That means the defense played effectively an entire game the same way it will now: with a style of fast, physical and borderline nasty that keeps the offense afloat and allows the Jets to beat a top-end opponent by running the football, playing good special teams and keeping Wilson from getting into an ill-advised shootout.

+Consider that Josh Allen threw the ball 41 times — 41! — on Monday and managed only 236 passing yards.
+As much as everyone was focused on his reckless play and turnovers, part of the reason he slipped into that mode was that he wasn’t connecting on the big plays he has become accustomed to the past few years.
+And the reason he wasn’t connecting was that the Jets' defense is simply that good.
+He was sacked five times and under relentless pressure against a unit that can even the scales between a great quarterback and a mediocre one.

-Go back and watch the game again.
-For those who want to argue the Jets can’t win a game against a top-end opponent and elite quarterback with Zach Wilson under center, you missed what just happened.
-That’s exactly what the Jets did Monday night.
-And they did it despite being rocked by the Rodgers injury and Wilson being forced into a game where he took almost no first-team snaps in practice over the course of the week and had no idea whatsoever that he was going to be forced into action.
+Go back and watch Monday's game again.
+For those who want to argue that the Jets can’t win a game against a top-end opponent and elite quarterback with Wilson under center, you missed what just happened.
+That’s exactly what the Jets did Monday.
+And they did it despite being rocked by Rodgers' injury, with Wilson forced into a game after he took almost no first-team snaps in practice over the course of the week and had no idea whatsoever that he was going to be play.

 That suggestion might still be true for the Jets.
 But they’re also worlds better across the board as a team.
 And if Wilson can improve even modestly with all the help around him, there’s no telling where this could end up when the playoffs are hanging in the balance four months from now.